Twint-AG/sdk/resources/docs/use-cases.rst

 checkout is a simplified checkout process where the customer is redirected to the TWINT app to confirm the payment and the customer data is provided by TWINT to the merchant.

-The necessary capabilities are provided by the |interface-capability-fast-checkout| interface.
+The necessary capabilities are provided by the |interface-capability-custom-ui-fast-checkout| interface.

 Starting an express checkout check-in
 -------------------------------------